Ben Sasse: Personal life

-Sasse, his wife Melissa (née McLeod) Sasse, and their third child, Breck Sasse, lived on the University of Florida campus in the Dasburg House.
-Previously, Sasse and his wife lived in Fremont, Nebraska, with their three children.
-Their children were homeschooled.

 Sasse was raised a Lutheran and baptized in the Lutheran Church–Missouri Synod.
 As an undergraduate in the early 1990s, he encountered the teachings of W. Robert Godfrey at the Bolton Conference.
 Sasse identifies this as the time when he and his wife first began to embrace Reformed Christianity.
 He later became an elder in the United Reformed Churches in North America and served on the board of trustees for Westminster Seminary California.
-He is a member of Grace Church, a Presbyterian Church in America (PCA) congregation in Fremont.
+He has been a member of Grace Church, a Presbyterian Church in America (PCA) congregation in Fremont, Nebraska.

+Sasse and his wife, Melissa, have three children.
+They currently reside in Austin, Texas.

+Ben and Melissa Sasse, along with their third child, Breck Sasse, lived in the Dasburg House on the University of Florida campus during Sasse's tenure at the university.
+Previously, the Sasses lived in Fremont, Nebraska, with their three children.
+Their children were homeschooled.

+Illness

+On December 23, 2025, Sasse announced that he had been diagnosed with terminal "stage-four pancreatic cancer".
+In April 2026, during an interview with The New York Times, Sasse revealed that his cancer had spread to his liver, lymph nodes, lung and vascular system.
+Due to receiving the cancer treatment daraxonrasib, he had visible facial scarring.
+However, he also stated that the drug has helped shrink his tumors by 80%.